 Lord Blackwood: "But beneath your mask of logic I sense a fragility...
 Steel your mind, Holmes...
 Three more will die and there is nothing you can do to save them.
 You must accept that this is beyond your control.
 Or by the time you realise you made all of this possible it will be the last sane thought in your head."

 At the time, Holmes is hardly fazed.
 He just blandly wonders if Watson could be allowed to dissect Blackwood's brain after the hanging.
-The clear intent, however, was to set Holmes up to lose his cool once the things Blackwood says begin coming true.
+The clear intent was to set Holmes up to lose his cool once the things Blackwood says begin coming true.

 Seen in Kindergarten Cop.
 When the gangster that the titular cop has repeatedly arrested is once again released (the witness to his current crime is too frightened to testify), he responds to the cop's vow to nail him by taunting the cop about the fact that he has no personal life, then declares that the cop wouldn't even have much of a career if it weren't for his vendetta against him.

 Parodied in Cop Out.
-In that movie, unsophisticated criminal Dave drives even simpler-minded police officer Paul Hodges nuts, mostly by saying (in a number of different ways) that his wife is cheating on him.
+Unsophisticated criminal Dave drives even simpler-minded police officer Paul Hodges nuts, mostly by saying (in a number of different ways) that his wife is cheating on him.

 In Hannibal, Hannibal's former nurse Barney speaks to a psychologist and brings up the time that he saw the same man go into the basement of the Baltimore hospital to interview Lecter.
 A little while later, the doctor came hurrying back along the hallway, trying to hide the fact that he was crying.

-Not to mention how Starling ended up in the book.
-The ending was a lot different than it was in the movie.
-Long story short, he was able to make her fall in love with him/brainwash her.
+Long story short, he was able to make Starling fall in love with him/brainwash her.

 Tobias in the Animorphs series was undergoing torture, and distracted his torturer with questions about her own past.

 The War Against the Chtorr.
-Cult leader Jason Delandro has a chat with the protagonist Jim McCarthy (who used to be a member of his cult) the night before his execution.
-McCarthy comes off worst in the debate, but at least has the dubious satisfaction of blowing Delandro's head off the next day.
+Cult leader Jason Delandro has a chat with The Protagonist Jim McCarthy (who used to be a member of his cult) the night before his execution.
+McCarthy comes off worst in the debate, but at least he has the dubious satisfaction of blowing Delandro's head off the next day.